 Measures to combat antisemitism and increase security

-- The Swedish Media Council is working to empower children and young people as knowledgeable and informed media users through media and information literacy.
-The Council is also carrying out the ‘No Hate Speech Movement’ among children and young people to combat racism on the internet, for example.
+- The Swedish Media Council works to empower children and young people as knowledgeable and informed media users through media and information literacy.
+The Council is also running a campaign to combat racism on the internet – the No Hate Speech Movement – targeting children and young people.

-- The Swedish Prosecution Authority has also taken measures to enhance the quality of its work to combat hate crime.
+- The Swedish Prosecution Authority has taken measures to enhance the quality of its work to combat hate crime.

 - The Swedish National Council for Crime Prevention was tasked by the Government with conducting an in-depth study of antisemitic hate crime in Sweden.
 According to the study, antisemitism can be found in broad layers of the population, and far from everyone who subjects others to antisemitism is part of an organised group.

 - In January 2018, the Government set up the Swedish Centre for Preventing Violent Extremism at the Swedish National Council for Crime Prevention to improve long-termism and further strengthen efforts at national, regional and local level.

 - Since 2016, the Swedish Defence Research Agency has been tasked with analysing violent extremist propaganda in digital environments.
 The Agency’s analyses have increased knowledge of the content of the propaganda spread by the white power movement.

 - The Government has appointed a parliamentary committee to consider the introduction of specific criminal liability for participation in a racist organisation and a ban on racist organisations.
 The final report will be presented by 28 February 2021.

 - As of 2018, appropriations to security-enhancing measures for civil society and schools have been increased.